-They're expensive.
+They were expensive.
 Also, you'll have to keep maintenance and the cost of installation in mind.

 Invest in this one if you're all set to scale your business soon.
 No need to throw lots of cash if you're in your start-up phase, though.

 We have already covered most of our list.
 It's time to have a quick look at some of the top warehouse management apps you can try for your business.